THS Logo Text Black

 • Hypoallergenic: Reduces the risk of allergic reactions.

-• Non-comedogenic: Prevents the clogging of pores hence reducing chances of breakouts.
+• Non-comedogenic: Prevents the clogging of pores, reducing the chances of breakouts.

 DON’T: Over-Moisturize